 - What if you feel ravenously hungry, but it’s not ‘time to eat’ according to your chosen fasting approach?

 What Is the Best Refuelling Schedule for You?

-Imagine your best friend told you that the best time to put fuel in your car was at 10 am on the first Saturday of the month.
+Imagine your best friend told you the best time to put fuel in your car at 10 am on the first Saturday of the month.